hyperbolic-time-chamber/intro-to-rest-and-http/node-rest-server/README.md

 var car = require('./models/car');
 ```

-Additional examples of `require` statements and how to use `module.exports` to import what is exported from a file:
+Additional examples of `require` statements and how to use `module.exports`:

 ```javascript
 // arithmetic.js